dbaamrmassoud/IExtendFramework/Readme.txt

     StringFactorials                         Gets the Factorial of a string INIDocument                              Read/Write .INI Files
-    FileOpened                               Delegate for when a file is opened with FileExtensionManager Compiler
+    FileOpened                               Delegate for when a file is opened with FileExtensionManager Win32
-    ILanguage                                Interface for a language
-    IParser                                  Interface for a parser
-    ICompiler                                Interface for a compiler Win32
     NativeSubclasser                         A NativeWindow override
     Win32Messages                            Contains some Win32 Messages in Hex, useful when overriding WndProc in controls